How to Fit Wheel Spacers: Benefits, Tools Needed & Common Issues

 Share This Post

-Wheel spacers are a popular modification for car enthusiasts looking to enhance their vehicle’s stance, handling, and appearance.
+How to Fit Wheel Spacers: Benefits, Tools Needed & Potential Issues Wheel spacers are a popular modification for car enthusiasts looking to enhance their vehicle’s stance, handling, and appearance.
 But while they offer several benefits, proper installation is key to ensuring safety and performance.
 This guide covers everything you need to know about fitting wheel spacers, from the advantages they offer to the essential tools and potential challenges you may face.
+Visit our shop here to find a set of wheel spacers for your own car.

 Benefits of Wheel Spacers

-Wheel spacers push the wheels further out from the body, filling out the wheel arches and giving your car a wider, more aggressive stance.
-This aesthetic upgrade is often a top reason for installing spacers. - Enhanced Stability and Handling
+- Improved Stance and Aesthetic Appeal Wheel spacers push the wheels further out from the body, filling out the wheel arches and giving your car a wider, more aggressive stance.
+This aesthetic upgrade is often a top reason for installing spacers.

-By widening the track, wheel spacers improve stability, particularly during cornering.
-With a more balanced setup, the vehicle experiences less body roll, providing a more planted feel on the road. - Better Brake Caliper Clearance
+- Enhanced Stability and Handling By widening the track, wheel spacers improve stability, particularly during cornering.
+With a more balanced setup, the vehicle experiences less body roll, providing a more planted feel on the road.

-For those upgrading to bigger brake calipers, wheel spacers can help create the necessary clearance between the wheel and the brake assembly.
+- Better Brake Caliper Clearance For those upgrading to bigger brake calipers, wheel spacers can help create the necessary clearance between the wheel and the brake assembly.
 This allows for performance upgrades without compromising safety.

 Tools and Hardware Needed

-- Wheel Spacers: Ensure they’re the correct size and bolt pattern for your vehicle.
+To fit wheel spacers, you’ll need the following tools and hardware:- Wheel Spacers: Ensure they’re the correct size and bolt pattern for your vehicle.

 - Extended Wheel Bolts or Studs: Necessary to accommodate the extra width added by the spacers.